 Arts and Science

 Working with schools located in and around the North Pennines, we run curriculum-linked activities in arts and science.
-These activities highlight the value of invertebrates and showcase key species’ life histories to emphasise their relationship with underlying geology and upland habitats.
-Each year an art installation will be created to help communities share this learning with local people and visitors.
+These activities highlight the value of invertebrates and showcase those found in upland habitats.
+Each year an art installation and trail will be created to help communities share this learning with local people and visitors.

 This year Cap a Pie theatre company brought their ‘Six Legs’ show to schools in Weardale, uncovering the wonderful world of invertebrates.
-Schools taking part will also help create a mini beast trail at the Durham Dales Centre.
-A launch event will take place on Saturday 22nd September to showcase the work created by the school children and local artists.
-For more information about the education programme this year, please have a look at the introductory pack.
+Schools taking part helped create a mini beast trail called Bug Corner at the Durham Dales Centre.
+You can now enjoy the trail and see the impressive iron work grasshopper sculpture created by Durham artist G Hopper!

 Watch the fantastic film of our community work in Allenheads in 2017, showing the experiences of the school children and artists involved in creating the wonderful trail.